First title used locally in the original version.

 For example, TV show names have to be in the original script.
 There should be no extra info such as the year of release "MacGyver (2016)" or a country code "Shameless (US)" added to the titles.

-If the title of a TV show change during its initial broadcast, we update the original title:
+If the title of a TV show change during its initial broadcast, we update the original title and add the previous title as an alternative title:

 Any new title for a rebroadcast or a subsequent release (e.g. a DVD release) are added as alternative titles.